justcallmeM/metaapp/README.md

     Select Publish.
     * After a successfull publish, you should see [Weather] table and a couple SPs created.

+* I am not sure if you'll need to do it, but I had to open the properties of `appsettings.json` and set `Copy to Output Directory` to `Copy always`.

 ## Using Weather retrieval worker

 To use Weather retrieval worker, follow these steps: